pambrose/prometheus-proxy/README.md

 ## Configuration

-The Proxy and Agent use the [Typesafe Config](https://github.com/typesafehub/config) library for configuration.
+The proxy and agent use the [Typesafe Config](https://github.com/typesafehub/config) library for configuration.
 Highlights include:
 * supports files in three formats: Java properties, JSON, and a human-friendly JSON superset ([HOCON](https://github.com/typesafehub/config#using-hocon-the-json-superset))
 * config files can be files or urls
 * config values can come from CLI options, environment vars, Java system properties, and/or config files.
 * config files can reference environment variables

-The Proxy and Agent properties are described [here](https://github.com/pambrose/prometheus-proxy/blob/master/etc/config/config.conf).
+The proxy and agent properties are described [here](https://github.com/pambrose/prometheus-proxy/blob/master/etc/config/config.conf).
-The only required argument is an Agent config value, which should have an `agent.pathConfigs` value.
+The only required argument is an agent config value, which should have an `agent.pathConfigs` value.

 ### Proxy CLI Options